fundacionctic/connector-building-blocks/docs/index.md

 The ports and paths where the various interfaces of the connector are available.
 These interfaces include the Management, Protocol, Public and Control APIs.

 > [!NOTE]
 > The provider ports are configured to be `19xxx`, while the consumer ports are `29xxx`.
+This distinction helps avoid port conflicts when running both services on the same machine.

 ```properties
 edc.dsp.callback.address=http://host.docker.internal:19194/protocol